A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 • International Recognition

 The board has been recognised globally by leading education institutions lending it credibility that only a few curricula own.
 This includes prestigious global universities such as Harvard, Yale and Stanford.
-The IB curriculum also teaches students to be outward-facing and culturally aware, so they are well prepared as global citizens.
+The IB curriculum also teaches students to be outward-facing and culturally aware, so they are well-prepared as global citizens.

 • Practical Approach